Voffa/GridClient/README.md

-# GridClient
+# GridHelper

-**GridClient** is simple API to interact with Selenium Grid, collect information about hub, nodes and help to manage cross browser execution of automated.
+**GridHelper** is simple API to interact with Selenium Grid, collect information about hub, nodes and help to manage cross browser execution of automated.

 ## Preconditions